willnwhite/contribution-checklist/issues.md

 # Issues

-Issues are for bugs.
+Issues are for bugs or feature requests.
 If you have questions, ask them on a [community forum][comm].
 Folks are friendly and happy to help!

 [comm]: http://elm-lang.org/community